catastropher/X3D-68k/README.md

 ## Dependencies
 To build X3D, you will need:
   1. GNU Make
+  2. CMake
-  2. GCC
+  3. GCC
-  3. GCC4TI or TIGCC (GCC4TI is reccommended, as it is still maintained and has numerous improvements over TIGCC.
+  4. GCC4TI or TIGCC (GCC4TI is reccommended, as it is still maintained and has numerous improvements over TIGCC.
 Available here: https://github.com/debrouxl/gcc4ti/wiki/Download)
-  4. Extgraph by Lionel Debroux (available here: https://github.com/debrouxl/ExtGraph/tree/master/lib): copy extgraph.h to
+  5. Extgraph by Lionel Debroux (available here: https://github.com/debrouxl/ExtGraph/tree/master/lib): copy extgraph.h to
   $TIGCC/Include/C/extgraph and extgraph.a to $TIGCC/Lib
-  5. Doxygen (for generating documentation)
+  6. Doxygen (for generating documentation)

 ## Build Instructions
 *Note:* until we resolve problems with the build system, building in Windows is currently broken (though building in Linux will still work).
 In addition, building with GCC is also disabled.
 This should be resolved in the near future.